MicrosoftDocs/SupportArticles-docs/support/sales-copilot/crm-permissions-and-configurations/missing-privileges-sign-in.md

 ---
 title: Missing privileges in Dynamics 365
-description: Resolves the error message in Microsoft Copilot for Sales related to missing privileges in Dynamics 365. ms.date: 12/26/2023 ms.service: microsoft-sales-copilot
+description: Resolves the missing privileges error that occurs when signing in to Microsoft Copilot for Sales. ms.date: 12/27/2023 ms.service: microsoft-sales-copilot
 author: sbmjais
 ms.author: shjais